circlefin/malachite/specs/english/consensus/misbehavior.md

 TODO: I will open an issue to discuss this in the context of the [certificates](https://github.com/informalsystems/malachite/pull/364) that we introduced to deal with equivocation.
+It seems that we can do amnesia detection and verification solely based on certificates (polkas and commits).